 Cosmetically they are excellent as they can hardly be seen without close inspection.
 They cause very little of the visual distortion which may be experienced by wearers of high prescription spectacle lenses.

-In general terms the higher the spectacle strength the greater the optical benefit from wearing contact lenses.
+In general terms, the higher the spectacle strength the greater the optical benefit from wearing contact lenses.

-Types of Contact Lens
+Types of Contact Lenses

-and more recently gas permeable lenses
+'Hard' or gas permeable lenses

 Contact Lenses for Sports

 Spectacles are suitable for some sports, such as golf, tennis or shooting, but totally unsuited for sports such as football, rugby or judo.

 Contact lenses are ideal for most sports because they provide vision correction without the risk of falling off, steaming up or breaking.
 They are unaffected by rain and are ideal for physical contact sports.

 Daily disposable soft contact lenses can be worn on an occasional basis, for instance, once a week, or more often if you wish.
 If you are a keen sports enthusiast but you find your vision is causing you a problem come and see us for a contact lens trial.